stat6250-s17/course-questions-wiki/week-01/README.md

 - Answer (ilankham−stat6250): I think they're equally important since they provide practice with different skills.
 - Question (akumar30-stat6250): What is the disadvantage of slack over other colloboartive tools ?
 - Answer (akumar30-stat6250): hastle to setup audio and video call than skype.
+- Question (hhu9−stat6250): What will happen when you submit your quiz?
+- Answer (hhu9−stat6250): professor will merge your quiz if it meets all requirements.

 [Course Structure Quiz, Problem 4]
 - Question (ilankham−stat6250): How will code reviews for projects be conducted?
 Will they involved comments on code in GitHub, meetings with the instructor, or both?